 On 30 March 2019, the Ministry of Corporate Affairs issued the Companies (Indian Accounting Standards) Amendment Rules, 2019, notifying Ind AS 116 'Leases' (new lease standard), which replaces Ind AS 17 'Leases', including appendices thereto.
 Ind AS 116 is effective for annual periods beginning on or after 1 April 2019.
 Ind AS 116 sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to account for all leases under a single on-balance sheet model similar to the accounting for finance leases under Ind AS 17.
-The standard includes two recognition exemptions for lessees - leases of 'low-value' assets (e.g., personal computers) and short-term leases (i.e., leases with a lease term of 12 months or less).
-At the commencement date of a lease, a lessee will recognise a liability to make lease payments (i.e., the lease liability) and an asset representing the right-to-sue asset).
+The standard includes two recognition exemptions for lessees-leases of 'low-value' assets (e.g., personal computers) and short-term leases (i.e., leases with a lease term of 12 months or less).
+At the commencement date of a lease, a lessee will recognise a liability to make lease payments (i.e., the lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e., the right-of-use asset).
 Lessees will be required to separately recognise the interest expense on the lease liability and the depreciation expense on the right-of-use asset.

 Lessor accounting under Ind AS 116 is substantially unchanged from today's accounting under Ind AS 17.
-Lessors will continue to classify all leases using the same classification principle as in Ind AS 17 and distinguish between two types of leases: operating and finance leases.
+Lessors will continue to classify all leases using the same classification principle as in Ind AS 17 and distinguish between two types of leases; operating and finance leases.